 The importance of support and specialized training for foster/adoptive parents and relative caregivers cannot be overstated.
 The Office of Foster and Adoptive Support and Training understands this need and the unique challenges these caregivers face.
 As such, the Office of Foster and Adoptive Support and Training has been designing and delivering innovative, evidence-based programs and services to meet these needs for nearly two decades.
 Through an array of peer support services and training modalities, the Office of Foster and Adoptive Support and Training increases parenting competencies, improves caregivers’ coping skills, and elevates the level of care provided.

-Adoption Support for Kentucky (ASK) specializes in the utilization of support groups to offer pre and post adoptive support and services to foster parents.
-ASK provides the opportunity to share resources, suggestions, frustrations and successes with those who share the unique experience of adoption.
-ASK strives to prevent pre-adoption disruption and post-adoption dissolution through peer led support and training.
-Please contact Lauren Lynch for more information.
+Adoption Support for Kentucky (ASK) is an award-winning peer support program that has been serving families for nearly two decades.
+Using innovative training modalities and inclusive support group practices, ASK uniquely meets the needs of foster, adoptive, relative, and fictive-kin caregivers throughout the Commonwealth.
+Adoption Support for Kentucky (ASK) specializes in the utilization of support groups to offer pre and post-adoptive support and services to foster parents.
+ASK provides the opportunity to share resources, suggestions, frustrations, and successes with those who share the unique experience of adoption.
+ASK strives to prevent pre-adoption disruption and post-adoption dissolution through peer-led support and training.

 Foster Parent Mentor Program